Authors: Joel Zhou & Michael Troutman

 --use-volume-snapshots \

-Output from the command should show Velero resources being created and eventually show confirmation of a successful deployment and installation.
+Output from the command will show Velero resources being created and eventually show confirmation of a successful deployment and installation.

 [...]